-Nautiluses are shelled cephalopods and are usually around 20 centimeters (7.9 inches) in diameter.
-The smallest species is the bellybutton nautilus, which usually grow to just 16 centimeters (6.3 inches) in diameter.
-The chambered nautilus is the largest and best known species; one form from Western Australia can reach 26.8 centimeters (10.6 inches) in diameter.
+Nautiluses are shelled cephalopods and are usually around 20 cm (7.9 in) in diameter.
+The smallest species is the bellybutton nautilus, which usually grow to just 16 cm (6.3 in) in diameter.
+The chambered nautilus is the largest and best known species; one form from Western Australia can reach 26.8 cm (10.6 in) in diameter.
 The chambered nautilus has an exceptionally long life span that can exceed 20 years.

 Nautiluses have a prominent head and approximately 90 slim tentacles arranged in two circles.
 The tentacles do not have any suckers and are retractable.
 They stick to prey due to having a ridged surface, and nautiluses have an extremely powerful grip.
 Two pairs of tentacles are separated from the rest and are called the pre-ocular and post-ocular.
 They are situated just before and behind the eye, are more obviously grooved, and serve an olfactory purpose.
 There are two pairs of gills, and the radula is wide and has nine teeth.